Omar7001-B/GPAXCalculator/README.md

 - Safari
 - Edge
 - Other modern browsers with ES6 support

+## Contributing
+Contributions are welcome!
+Feel free to:
+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Open a Pull Request

+## Author
+Created by Omar Abbas

 ## License
 MIT License - feel free to use and modify for your needs!